_

 CTCP (Client to Client Protocol) is a common extension that allows clients to query meta data about one another through automated responses.
 It's also used to implement emotes or actions.
 Clients may choose not to implement CTCP, and users may have some or all common CTCP types disabled for privacy reasons.
 Some CTCP message types, such as FINGER and USERINFO, are largely obsolete.

-CTCP commands with an optional [nick] parameter will be sent to the current private chat when one is not given.
+CTCP commands with an optional [target] parameter will be sent to the current privmesg buffer when one is not given.